 Other animals do not value the great majority of things to which we humans attach so much importance, and to acquire which some people expend considerable effort – things like gold, silver, jewels, paintings, antiques, famous wines, expensive cigars, artworks, culinary delicacies, houses, planes, boats, cars, and so on.
 Their estimation of the value of things is entirely practical, for they do not value things that do not in some way contribute to their survival, comfort, or their ability to reproduce.
 Although we often see other animals fighting over food, territory, or a mate, we never see them fighting over money, a piece of metal or jewellery, a painted canvas, an article of clothing, a valuable antique, or a stock certificate.
 How can we account for this important difference between humans and all other living creatures?

 The answer is that these artificial human valuations are due entirely to our imitative nature.
 This fact becomes obvious when we consider that a thing that is desired or esteemed by many people becomes more valuable, which accounts for the otherwise inexplicable phenomenon that the same thing can have different monetary values at different times, even though it has not undergone any appreciable change, meaning that there has been no change in its intrinsic or practical value.
-Rising stock or real estate prices illustrate this phenomenon, since the greater the number of people that want to own these things, the higher will be their monetary value.
+Rising stock or real estate prices illustrate this phenomenon, since the greater the number of people that want to own these things, then generally the higher is their monetary value.
 This then becomes an established model of behaviour, which assumes that the most recent price paid for something is an accurate estimation of its monetary value.
 In other words, both the buyer and seller implicitly agree to imitate the most recent buyers and sellers, even though they usually don’t know who these people are.
 This is what is called an object’s “market value.”

 This is another of the many examples of how the Theory of Imitation underlies or determines basic economic phenomena like supply and demand or an object’s price.
 Economists have been unaware of these mechanisms because they have been completely ignorant of the Theory of Imitation, which ignorance has led them mistakenly to assume that there is something impersonal about market mechanisms like the determinants of supply and demand, the prices that result from their interactions, or the highly misleading term “market forces,” which makes it sound as if these forces were entirely impersonal, just like physical forces like gravity and the electromagnetic force, but which market forces most assuredly are not.